matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 }
 ```

-#### What is the point of declaring unchecked exceptions as thrown?
+**What is the point of declaring unchecked exceptions as thrown?.**

 - The throws clause in a method declaration serves two purposes:
     - 1. It tells the compiler which exceptions are thrown so that the compiler can report uncaught (checked) exceptions